1. Who are ‘We’?

 We may also provide your personal data to third parties who may process your data as part of the services they carry out on Our behalf.
 In order to provide you with the services that you have requested from Us, the following third parties may also need to process your personal data:

-- A. third party product and service providers who We engage on your behalf to provide the products or the services that you have agreed to purchase (such as delivery of goods purchased on Our website.
+- third party product and service providers who We engage on your behalf to provide the products or the services that you have agreed to purchase (such as delivery of goods purchased on Our website.
 This may include, for example, courier companies (such as DPD), Royal Mail.

-- B. any statutory, governmental or regulatory body that requests the personal data and that We are obliged (by law or by regulation) to provide;
+- any statutory, governmental or regulatory body that requests the personal data and that We are obliged (by law or by regulation) to provide;

-- D. local competition partners who team up with Us to host competitions who We share personal data with as part of Our partnership;
+- local competition partners who team up with Us to host competitions who We share personal data with as part of Our partnership;

 As Our requirements change, We may need to change the third parties that process your personal data to meet those requirements.